ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 conventions that were super efficient and was able to communicate those conventions somehow, thus pushing the industry forward.

-Communication is really the core of what we do, and communication is hard.

 # On means of communication

 Here are some of the means to communicate intent when writting code: